ABOUT THE TRAINS

 Currently in traffic and performing very well, the locomotive has now been fitted with a lempor type exhaust which has dramatically improved its steaming ability.

 No.1 was built by Neilson Reid of Glasgow in 1899 with works number NR 5710.
 It then became Coltness no.1 and worked internal works traffic as well as the Coltness Iron Company’s traffic.
 Then no.1 was transferred to the National Coal Board Scottish Division (NCB) as part of the Scottish coal industry nationalisation settlement.
 It was based at Twechar, near Kilsyth, and worked at Bedlay Colliery.
 It was withdrawn in 1968 and in September 1968 the locomotive was presented by the NCB to the SRPS.
-The locomotive is registered as a “Thomas” and is a powerful locomotive well able to deal with most of the loads required on the Bo’ness and Kinneil Railway and is presently under restoration but will return to traffic in 2017.
+The locomotive is registered as a “Thomas” and is a powerful locomotive well able to deal with most of the loads required on the Bo’ness and Kinneil Railway.

 Caledonian Railway No. 419 (55189)